Conformal anomaly and gravitational pair production: Effective action, trace anomaly, and pair production

-thus giving access to the evaluation of the trace $\avr{T^{\mu}_{\ \mu}}$, allowing us to uncover an eventual conformal (trace) anomaly.
+thus giving access to the trace $\avr{T^{\mu}_{\ \mu}}$, allowing us to uncover an eventual conformal (trace) anomaly.

-The variation of the effective action~\eq{eq_delta_W} can be expressed in the proper-time representation of Schwinger and DeWitt~\cite{Schwinger1951,DeWitt1975} (in notations of \cite{Brown1977}):
+The variation of the effective action~\eqref{eq_delta_W} can be expressed in the proper-time representation of Schwinger and DeWitt~\cite{Schwinger1951,DeWitt1975} (in notations of \cite{Brown1977}):

-via a relativistic Hamiltonian-like operator $H = \Delta + \xi R + m^2$, where a second-order differential operator $\Delta$ represents the kinetic term, the coupling to the curvature $R$ plays a role of an external potential, and $m^2$ gives the mass term.
-The correct analytical properties of Eq.~\eq{eq_delta_W_2} and similar subsequent relations are maintained by an appropriate complex continuation of the mass term, $m^2 \to m^2 (1 - i 0^+)$, silently assumed here.
+via a relativistic Hamiltonian-like operator $H = \Delta + \xi R + m^2$, where a second-order differential operator $\Delta$ represents the kinetic term, the coupling to the curvature $R$ plays the role of an external potential and $m^2$ gives the mass term.
+The correct analytical properties of Eq.~\eqref{eq_delta_W_2} and similar subsequent relations are maintained by an appropriate complex continuation of the mass term, $m^2 \to m^2 (1 - i 0^+)$, silently assumed here.